BestTimesToVisit.com Logo

 When is the absolute best time to visit the Casbah of Algiers, and what should I expect weather-wise?

-For the most pleasant experience, aim for spring (April to May) or autumn (September to October).
-The weather is typically mild and sunny, perfect for wandering the labyrinthine streets without the intense summer heat or winter chill.
+For the most pleasant experience, aim for spring (April-May) or autumn (September-October).
+The weather is typically mild and sunny, perfect for wandering the labyrinthine streets without the intense summer heat or the occasional winter chill.
 You'll find fewer crowds during these shoulder seasons, allowing for a more intimate exploration of this historic gem.

 What's the dress code like in the Casbah, and are there any specific customs I should be aware of?